tebloxtarun/DEFI-Research/ve_3,3/Glossary.md

 * Concentrated Liquidity
 > A concept in DeFi that allows LPs to allocate their capital within a specific price range rather than across the entire price spectrum.
 This means LPs can concentrate their liquidity where they expect the most trading activity to occur, increasing the efficiency of their capital.

+* Dilution
+> Typically refers to the reduction in the value of existing tokens due to the introduction of more tokens into circulation.

 * Emissions
 > Release of new tokens into circulation by a protocol, often used as rewards for participants who provide liquidity or other servies to support the network/ecosystem.
 They can be controlled to manage inflation and incentivize desired behaviours.